Meta UX Researcher Interview Guide

 The final round is onsite, where you will and present some of your previous work.
 The recruiter will provide detailed information about this well in advance.
 The folks who attend your presentation will be the same people who will interview you throughout the day.
 They will be given a pre-set coordinated list of questions that will cover many facets of what it means to be a successful researcher at Meta.
 You will be asked several skill questions that begin with a few assumptions and require you to develop a research strategy to test those assumptions.

 Some interviews will also probe your stakeholder management abilities and ask behavioral questions about things you've done in the past that serve as examples of particular qualities.
+Be sure to check out our guides for Meta Quantitative UX Researcher, Expedia UX Designer and Amazon UX Researcher for further preparation.

 What the interviewer will assess